joshuazhu78/dlstreamer/samples/gstreamer/gst_launch/face_detection_and_classification/README.md

 5. [-p] to choose whether to output FPS or not:
     * fps - count FPS and output (default)
     * nofps - do not count FPS
-6. [-s] to select source video resolution:
+6. [-w] to select source video resolution:
     * not specified - use video source resolution (default)
     * 1280 - for 720P
     * 1920 - for 1080P
+7. [-r] to record the source into a file

 ### Run in client/server mode